stalwartlabs/jmap-server/README.md

 Please note that this test runs on a loop and does not stop unless a leader fails to be elected or a data corruption problem is found.
-If something goes wrong while running the tests, all the actions that were executed up to that point will be printed to screen as JSON structure.
+If something goes wrong while running the tests, all the actions that were executed up to that point will be printed to screen as a JSON structure.
 This JSON dump can be later used to reproduce and eventually debug the problem.

 To run the cluster fuzz test suite execute: